lathspell/java_test/java_test_spring_config/QA.md

 * global-session - one instance for each global HTTP Session (in SpringMVC)
 * custom - for implementing own scopes

+### Are beans lazy or eager initialized?
+* Singletons are eager initialized (to quickly spot configuration failures)
+* Other scopes are lazy initialized
+* Prototype scoped beans that are part of a Singleton are eager initialized
+* @Lazy at the @Bean/@Component can force Lazy Initialization
+* @Lazy at @Autowired creates a lazy-loading proxy bean

 ### Can a session scoped bean be injected into a singleton scoped bean?
 Only if the session scoped bean is being proxied by adding `<aop:scoped-proxy>`.